Pulmonary Valve:

 Mitral Valve:

-Abnormalities affecting this valve which regulates flow between the left atrium and the left ventricle are quite extensive and briefly described below!
+Abnormalities affecting this valve which regulates flow between the left atrium and the left ventricle are quite extensive and well beyond the scope of this website!

 This is quite a common condition and can occur due many causes.
 The valve may be naturally floppy and begin to leak over time (so called “Floppy Mitral Valve”).
 Or the valve can “prolapse” back on its hinge causing an imperfect seal, causing a progressive leak.
 Occasionally the valve may leak due the hinge support (so called mitral annulus) becoming stretched because of enlargement of the left ventricle.
 Sometimes the valve can leak because of damage to the valve supports due to a heart attack.
 Alternatively, the valve can become damaged by blood borne infection (so called endocarditis).